-In 2012, Ms. Tew saw a need for proper ballet training in Rockland County, New York, and decided to open her own school.
+In 2012, Ms. Tew saw a need for proper ballet training in Rockland County, New York, and decided to open Ballet Rockland.
 Having chosen to teach full-time, she is currently dancing professionally part-time throughout the tri-state area as a freelance artist.

-Knowing the importance of staying current in today's ever-evolving ballet world, she continues to keep her dance education fresh by furthering her training in New York City and New Jersey, ensuring her students receive the best possible training.
+Knowing the importance of staying current in today's ever-evolving ballet world, she continues to keep her dance education fresh by taking regular ballet classes and working closely with Dance Physical therapists; this ensures her students receive the best possible training.